Some of the links in this post may be affiliate links.

 Tip #3: If your plant has gotten a little sparse and leggy, don’t be afraid to trim the plant back.
 This will force new growth, and you can then root the cuttings and either make more plants, or plant them back in the original pot to make a fuller plant.

-Tip #4: Has your plant started growing either too many all green leaves, or maybe too many all variegated leaves?
+Tip #4: Has your plant started reverting and growing too many all green leaves?
+Or maybe too many all variegated leaves?
 You’ll need to trim your plant back to remove all the all green or all variegated leaves otherwise you’ll lose the balance.
+Simply cut the vine back to the first leaf that exhibits good variegation.

 I interviewed the gentlemen that run Steve’s Leaves, a fantastic tropical plant nursery based in Texas, and they taught me how to manage variegated plants.